 Use of Social Media: The Campus Posting Policy also applies to all offical campus social media outlets and online event pages.

 All postings are required to have the following information: the sponsoring organization's name, the event title, the time, location and date of the event.
 Posters/flyers that do not include the relevant information will not be approved for posting.
 All Student Association - recognized organizations are required to indicate on their posters that their event is sponsored/funded by the Student Association.

 Stickers: Organizations are stricly prohibited from placing stickers on or in buildings, walkways, doors, stairways, railing, on any Fredonia property to promote events or specific organizations.

 Business and commercial vendors are permitted to advertise on campus, but with the following restrictions:

-- All business and commercial postings will be limited to the general "open bulletin boards" on the McEwen Hall/Williams Center walkway.
+- All business and commercial postings will be limited to the general "open bulletin boards" in McEwen Hall.